rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-external-secrets.md

-## Adding Secrets
+## Adding External Secrets through vault

 When we say GitOps, we say _"if it's not in Git, it's NOT REAL"_ but how are we going to store our sensitive data like credentials in Git repositories, where many people can access?!
-Sure, Kubernetes provides a way to manage secrets using the `Secret` resource.
+Sure, Kubernetes provides a way to manage secrets, but the problem is that it stores the sensitive information as a base64 string - anyone can decode the base64 string!
+Therefore, we cannot store Secret manifest files openly
+We will use ExternalSecret and Vault to add secrets.

 To run our pipelines, we need to provide a secret to our tasks.
 This secret will contain the token for gitlab.
 We will store this secret in Vault and then through ExternalSecret, add a secret to Workloads.